MHickey2/Wannabe-Healthy/README.md

 ### 2. Blog Section      <a name="blogsection"></a>

 On the home page there is a blog section which holds a collection of blogs ordered with the most recent blog at the top.
-The pagination allows for the blogs to be distributed according to the number of blogs it contains.
+The pagination allows for the blogs to be distributed according to the number of blogs it contains (6 blogs per page).

 <br>